openhab-scripters/openhab-helper-libraries/README.md

 automationManager.addRule(MyRule())
 ```
+Note: trigger names must be unique within the scope of a rule instance, and can contain alphanumeric characters, hythens, and underscores.

 This can be simplified with some extra Jython code, which we'll see later.
 First, let's look at what's happening with the raw functionality.